Zebra Slot Canyon: A Guide to Exploring The Canyons of Escalante, Utah April 30, 2019

 - Expect to cross water.
 Check with the local BLM office on most recent rain conditions.
 We carried Keene sandals in addition to the hiking boots we wore.

 Our pup, Everest, would run from one shady tree to another.
-At many points Chris picked her up and carried her for a quarter mile or so.
+At many points we picked her up and carried her.

 Want to visit other slot canyons in the area?
 Check out Antelope Canyon!